 Refer to the video below for further instructions on doing each of these exercises.

-Each human body is different, and each of us currently enjoys a different level of fitness.
+Each human body is different, and each of us currently enjoys a different fitness level.
 You’re encouraged to listen to the unique needs of your own body.
 Beginners may need 4 minutes of rest between each circuit.
 Advanced athletes might need only 2 minutes.

 Be mindful of your form.

-Try to have an objective awareness, as if you’re watching yourself exercise from a distance.
+Try to be objective, as if you’re watching yourself exercise from a distance.
 Ask, “how is my posture at this moment?”

-- click the links on how to do compound movements such as back squats, romanian deadlift, bulgarian split squat, kettlebell swing and walking lunges.
+• click the links on how to do compound movements such as back squats, Romanian deadlifts, Bulgarian split squats, kettlebell swings, and walking lunges.

-The above workout includes the best glute isolation exercises and uses resistance bands to sculpt the muscles of your lower body and helps them become stronger and firmer.
+The above workout includes the best glute isolation exercises and uses resistance bands to sculpt your lower body muscles and helps them become stronger and firmer.

 After completing this workout, you might consider using resistance bands for your upper body during your next workout.